 |West Virginia||N/A||N/A||No statute|

-Whether or not a roommate can be evicted depends on the status the roommates have to one another.
-If the tenant (to be evicted) is the master tenant, which is the tenant that solely leased with the landlord and essentially “sublet” to the other tenants, they cannot be evicted by the other tenants.
-Having said, explaining the situation to the landlord can potentially have them file eviction proceedings against the master tenant and release to the subtenant in a separate agreement.
+Whether or not a roommate can be evicted depends on the status of the roommate.
+If the tenant to be evicted is the master tenant, which is the tenant that solely leased with the landlord and essentially “sublet” to the other tenants, they cannot be evicted by the other tenants.
+With that in mind, explaining the situation to the landlord might influence them to file eviction proceedings against the master tenant and create a new lease with the subtenant using a separate agreement.

 The Roommate Looking to Evict is the Master Tenant